leeo-dev/feedget/README.md

 This project was developed with the following technologies:

+- React
 - NodeJS
-- JWT
+- Jest
 - Typescript
-- Bcrypt
 - Express
+- Prisma
+- SQLite
+- Html2Canvas
-- Express Async Errors
+- TailwindCss
+- Phosphor React - (Icons Library)

 ## 💻 Project

-Delivery Home is a app of delivery, where anyone can register, to earn extra income as a driver or for those who need their order to be picked up.
+Fideget is a Widget of feedback, where anyone can send a feedback, like report a bug, idea, or any suggestion and screenshot of you website.

 ## How to use?